alexandru/alexn.org/_posts/2022-04-29-free-speech.md

 I'm genuinely curious, at least if we have data, we can make a case for banning hate speech.
 But knowing the situation with the rise of the far-right in Europe, I sincerely doubt that any claims we have can stand up to scientific scrutiny.
 It's most likely just a regressive ideology.

+I recommend this talk, in support of free speech, by Rowan Atkinson:

+{% include youtube.html id="BiqDZlAZygU" caption="Rowan Atkinson on free speech" %}

 ## The right to offend

 An infamous example is that of Brigitte Bardot.
 Dedicating her life to animal activism, in 1999 she criticized the ritual slaughter of sheep by Muslims, asking for, at the very least, slaughtering those animals in a more humane way (a clash of ideologies, yikes!).
 She also wrote that *"my country, France, my homeland, my land is again invaded by an overpopulation of foreigners, especially Muslims"*.
 For this, she was fined by a French court for *"community indictment"*.